 for more information on how best to prepare your child for the test.

-The second phase of testing occurs in November and is in person.
-School-readiness skills are assessed on an individual basis.
+The second phase of testing occurs mid-late January and is in person.
+School-readiness skills are assessed in a small group setting.
 You will receive an email with your child's scheduled testing date and time.